blynnerup/getting_rusty/README.md

 _Lifetimes_ can be summed up as a rule stating that references must always be valid.
 This means that the compiler will not allow a value to outlive the reference to it.
 And you can never point to _null_.

-References default to a immutable value.
-However if we make a mutable reference to a mutable value, then we can use the reference to change the value as well.
+References default to an immutable value.
+However, if we make a mutable reference to a mutable value, then we can use the reference to change the value as well.

 ~~~
 let mut s1 = String::from("abc"); // s1 created as mutable